 Moreover, since the range of products sold by 759 STORE includes relatively heavy items such as rice and beverages, packaging wraps are used for transporting goods in order to ensure the safety of employees and passers-by.
-In June 2021, we began to cooperate with recycling entities in the community to pilot a plastic wrap recycling program.
-During the period, a total of approximately 0.5 tons of plastic wraps were recycled.
+Since June 2021, we began a plastic wrap recycling program in cooperation with recycling entities in the community.
+During the Reporting Period, a total of approximately 0.5 tonnes (2022: 0.5 tonnes) of plastic wraps were recycled.
 Going forward, we will maintain close communication with the entities in the community to consider extending the recycling to other areas, if appropriate.

-During the Reporting Period, the above-mentioned plastic materials for packaging amounted to approximately 99 tonnes (2021: 108 tonnes), with a consumption intensity of approximately 0.05 tonnes per HK\$1 million sales (2021: 0.05 tonnes), similar to that of last year.
+During the Reporting Period, the above-mentioned plastic materials for packaging amounted to approximately 83 tonnes (2022: 99 tonnes), with a consumption intensity of approximately 0.05 tonnes per HK\$1 million sales (2022: 0.05 tonnes per HK\$1 million sales), similar to that of last year.
 We will make efforts to research on methods to reduce the consumption of packaging materials during business operations.